 - “How many newspapers and magazine do you think will print the release?”

-Most authors believe the press release will result in phone calls from eager journalists and an onslaught of orders.
+Most authors believe a book press release will result in phone calls from eager journalists and an onslaught of orders.
 Nothing could be further from the truth.

-By itself, the press release lacks the power to skyrocket sales.
+By itself, a book press release lacks the power to skyrocket sales.

 But combine it with other marketing tactics like a compelling email or phone pitch, and you can help journalists learn about your book and take the next step: schedule an interview with you or invite you to be a guest on their show or podcast.